cits3007/cits3007.github.io/assets/labs/lab08-solutions.md

 can even list or read temporary files: a program should create its own temporary *directory* under `/tmp`, to which only the actual user has read, write or execute access, and then create needed temporary files within that directory.)

-In this lab, we need to disable this protection:
+This protection can be removed by running the following command, which alters kernel
+parameters:

 ```
 $ sudo sysctl -w fs.protected_symlinks=0
 ```

+If you try the previous exercises again, you should see that this time, the `vagrant` user *can* run `cat /tmp/link` without a "permission denied" error.

-We also need to disable another protection, added in Ubuntu 20.04: even root cannot write to files in `/tmp` that are owned by others.
+Another protection was added in Ubuntu 20.04: even root cannot write to files in `/tmp` that are owned by others.
+That can be disabled by running the following command:

 ```
 $ sudo sysctl fs.protected_regular=0